 - Statement about the policy of the Order of Vitéz concerning nobility, nobiliary titles and membership in chivalric organisations

-- The Values
+- The Mission and Values

 - The Vitézi Rend (Order of Vitez), an honour superior to a Chivalric order